cirrusidentity/simplesamlphp-module-cirrusgeneral/README.md

 # AttributeValueMapper

-Maps a source attribute name and value to a new attribute name and values(s) based on `csv` file or or on php config.
+Maps a source attribute name and value to a new attribute name and values(s) based on `csv` file or or in php config.
 Useful when a datasource (for groups, entitlements, etc) contains names and values that need to be mapped to something new.

 ```php